 What convinced me to go back journaling?

-I did a 80/20 analysis of my skills and habits back and found out that journaling (portion of that 20% desirable habits) contributed to 80% of my collegiate success!
+I did a 80/20 analysis of my skills and habits back and found out that journaling contributed to 80% of my collegiate success!
 Journaling gave me a personal space to blurt out my thoughts, deconstruct my dilemma and then gave me focus.
 Journaling also taught me how to outline strategies and solving seeming unsolvable problems.

 Wait.
-Why I am telling you all these?
-Well, I’m publicly declaring I’m journaling again.
-I also need you my friends, to call me out from time to time and see how I’m doing with my journaling do over (#dooverjournaling).
+Why I am telling you these?
+Well, I’m journaling again.
+Not because I can’t solve math problems again, but because I can journal and is such a mindful tool for me.
+I also need you my friends, to call me out from time to time and see how I’m doing with my journaling do over.
 Coz, that’s what friends are for, right? (say’s cliche..)

 Here’s what my evolving journal look like now.